 Farm2Fam was founded in January 2019 by Keya Salot.
 She is a law graduate and worked with reputed law firms prior to starting Farm2Fam.

 Cofarm is a website that was founded by Prashant Jain and Varun Khurana in May 2016 and is an F2B i.e. Farm to Business venture.
 Their platform has over 10,000 farmers on their network and have also partnered with Reliance Retail, Big Basket, Grofers, Big Bazar, Jubilant Foodworks and Metro Foods.
 The startup generates revenue through commission.
 Starting from nearly 5% of the price in case of less perishables, like onions and potato, around 15% of the price of green vegetables, and 20-25% in case of fruits and exotics.
 They procure products that have a longer shelf life from national sourcing zones and other products from regional sourcing zones.
-The company has raised $1.5 million in seed funding from investors like Mukul Singhal and Rohit Jain, former Principals at SAIF Partners.
+This agriculture startup has raised $1.5 million in seed funding from investors like Mukul Singhal and Rohit Jain, former Principals at SAIF Partners.

 |Founders||Varun Khurana, Prashant Jain|